-Table 222 Management > Configure Clone
+Figure 302 Management > Configure Clone

-LABEL DESCRIPTION Source/ Destination In stacking mode, a port is defined by a slot ID representing the Switch in the stack and a port number.
-Port / Slot (Stacking) Select the source port and slot (in stacking mode) under the Source label.
+LABEL DESCRIPTION Source/ Destination Port Enter the source port under the Source label.
 This port's attributes are copied.
 Enter the destination port or ports under the Destination label.
 These are the ports which are going to have the same attributes as the source port.
-You can enter individual ports separated by a comma or a range of ports by using a hyphen.
-For example, 2 , 4 , 6 indicates that ports 2, 4 and 6 are the destination ports.
+You can enter individual ports separated by a comma or a range of ports by using a dash.
+Example: 2 , 4 , 6 indicates that ports 2, 4 and 6 are the destination ports.
 2-6 indicates that ports 2 through 6 are the destination ports.
-In stacking mode, you can select multiple destination slots.
 Basic Setting Select which port settings (you configured in the Basic Setting menus) should be copied to the destination port(s).
 Advanced Application Select which port settings (you configured in the Advanced Application menus) should be copied to the destination ports.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.